mgritter/aoc-fstar/doc/TacticsForTheCompleteNoob.md

 ```

 If we look in the resulting `queries-Example.smt2` file there's a lot of goop.
 For example,
-here's the query FStar performed to ensure that the subtraction in the factorial definition
+here's the query F* performed to ensure that the subtraction in the factorial definition
 resulted in a Nat (and that the recursion terminated!)

 ```